-Delospermas prefer full sun but can tolerate some light shade in the garden.
-Because Delosperma are succulents, they do not tolerate wet soil, though they do well in poor soils.
-In fact, wet soil, especially during the winter months, is likely to kill the plants.
-In areas where the soil stays consistently dry, this plant can become invasive, so it is best to take this into consideration when planting it.
+These plants prefer full sun but can tolerate some light shade in the garden.
+Because Delospermas are succulents, they do not tolerate wet soil, though they do well in poor soils.
+Wet soil, especially in winter, is likely to kill the plants.
+However, these plants can become invasive in areas where the soil stays consistently dry, so it is best to consider this when planting them.

 Delospermas can be propagated by division, cuttings, or seeds.
 If propagating by division, it is best to divide the plants in the spring.
 Cuttings can be taken anytime in the spring, summer, or fall.
 When grown by seeds, scatter the seeds on the soil's surface and do not cover them, as they need light to germinate.

 Once they are established, Delospermas require little maintenance.
 As succulents, they need minimal watering and thrive in drought-like conditions.
 Also, these plants need little to no fertilizing.
 Simply plant your Delosperma and watch it grow!